-We identified 10 population-based and/or control group studies reporting Long COVID prevalence estimates (\geq 12week follow-up) in adults, summarized in Table 1.
-One population-based and three studies with control groups reported prevalence estimates for non-hospitalized adults with a median estimate of 14% (7.5% - 41%).
+We identified 11 population-based and/or control group studies reporting Long COVID prevalence estimates ( $\geq$ 12week follow-up) in adults, summarized in Table 1.
+Two population-based and three studies with control groups reported prevalence estimates for non-hospitalized adults with a median estimate of 12% (7.5% - 41%).
 Two population-based and three studies with control groups included samples with non-hospitalized as well as previously hospitalized participants, with a median estimate of 26% (2.3% - 53.1%).
-Finally, one study (with a control group) reports the prevalence among previously hospitalized participants only, reporting an estimate of 37.6%.
+Finally, two studies (with a control group) report the prevalence among previously hospitalized participants, estimating the prevalence at 7% and 37.6% respectively.